BackofenLab/IntaRNA/README.md

 interactions for each query-target pair (including the optimal one).
 Note, the suboptimal enumeration is increasingly sorted by energy.

+Note: suboptimal interaction enumeration is not exhaustive!
+That is, for each interaction site (defined by the left- and right-most intermolecular base pair) only the best interaction is reported!
+In heuristic prediction mode (default mode of IntaRNA), this is even less exhaustive, since only for each left-most interaction boundary one interaction is reported!

 Furthermore, it is possible to *restrict (sub)optimal enumeration* using

 - `--outMaxE` : maximal energy for any interaction reported